-- Increase the number of students who Agree or Strongly Agree that it is harmful to use alcohol and drugs to over 80% by 2011 - Increase the number of students who report their parents/guardians have talked with them about the dangers of using alcohol or other drugs at least once per year, to over 70% by 2011 - Increase the number of students who report they get over 30 minutes of physical activity per day to over 90% (elementary) and 80% (secondary) by 2011 - Maintain the number of students who report they choose healthy food at elementary and secondary levels - Increase the number of students who report they are learning to stay healthy at schools to 70% at the Grades 3, 4, 7 and 10 level, by 2011
+- Increase the number of students (Grades 6-12), who Agree or Strongly Agree that it is harmful to use alcohol, marijuana and other drugs to over 80% by 2012 - Increase the number of students (Grades 6-12), who report their parents/guardians have talked with them about the dangers of using alcohol or other drugs at least once per year, to over 70% by 2012 - Increase the number of students (in Grades 6-12), who report they get over 30 minutes of physical activity per day to over 90% (elementary) and 80% (secondary) by 2012 - Maintain the number of students (in Grades 6-12), who report they choose healthy food at elementary and secondary levels

-- District Healthy Schools committee brings together all school and community partners focused on all aspects of health - School and community-based youth workers facilitate youth engagement and provide delivery of targeted prevention / intervention strategies - Creating service hubs by co-locating services to support particular communities.
-These services can include Settlement Workers (SWIS), StrongStart Centres, childcare services and parenting programs - Parent Education Series Understanding Adolescence The Incredible Journey Series will be continued in 2010/11 - Developed a partnership with Vancouver Coastal Health (Community Dietitian, Vancouver Coastal Health and Substance Misuse Prevention Consultant) to work with all constituents to support comprehensive school health - Support and expand the use of provincial healthy school initiatives including Action Schools!
+- District Healthy Schools committee brings together all school and community partners focused on all aspects of health - School and community-based youth workers facilitate youth engagement and provide delivery of targeted prevention / intervention strategies - Continue to create service hubs by co-locating services to support particular communities.
+These services can include Settlement Workers (SWIS), StrongStart Centres, child care and services and parenting programs - Continued active participation and partnership of school district in the West Vancouver Child and Family HUB - Continued public education opportunities such as the winter 2011 Community Forum with Dr. Fraser Mustard on "Human Development and Early Learning" - Developed a partnership with Vancouver Coastal Health (Community Dietitian, Vancouver Coastal Health and Substance Misuse Prevention Consultant) to work with all constituents to support comprehensive school health - Support and expand the use of provincial healthy school initiatives including Action Schools!
 BC (15 schools currently registered), a best practices model to promote healthy living and the BC School Fruit and Vegetable Nutrition Program (13 schools currently registered) - Support schools to use evidence-based practices to prevent disordered eating through the North Shore Education Committee for the Prevention of Disordered Eating

-- Implementation of new resources and lessons to support the outcomes related to substance misuse and prevention, safety and injury prevention and healthy living at Grades 4 7 - Work with Vancouver Coastal Health and other partners to support staff and parents with current resources and forms available through the School District website - Draw on the services and expertise of the West Vancouver Police to support teacher instruction in these areas, in conjunction with recommendations from "Reaching Out West Vancouver Police and Youth 2009" and support the WVPD with the Drug and Alcohol section of their website and Alcohol Awareness Campaign targeting liquor stores in our community. - Develop an administrative procedure regarding school food gardens - Support teachers and schools to improve the activity levels of inactive female secondary students with creative course offerings and partnerships with the Municipality and other community partners - Align Substance Prevention strategy with the Canadian Standards for school-based youth substance abuse prevention initiatives established by the Canadian Centre on Substance Abuse (CCSA)
+- Implementation of new resources and lessons to support the outcomes related to substance misuse and prevention, safety and injury prevention and healthy living at Grades 4-7 - Work with Vancouver Coastal Health and other partners to support staff and parents with current resources and forms available through the school district website - Draw on the services and expertise of the West Vancouver Police to support teacher instruction in these areas, in conjunction with recommendations from "Reaching Out West Vancouver Police and Youth 2009" and support the WVPD with the Drug and Alcohol section of their website and Alcohol Awareness Campaign targeting liquor stores in our community - Develop an administrative procedure regarding school food gardens - Support teachers and schools to improve the activity levels of inactive female secondary students with creative course offerings and partnerships with the municipality and other community partners - Align Substance Prevention strategy with the Canadian Standards for school-based youth substance abuse prevention initiatives established by the Canadian Centre on Substance Abuse (CCSA)